 An insured tills four native sod acres in the fall of 2018 which is under the 2014 Farm Bill and less than five cumulative native sod acres.
 The insured tills another two native sod acres in the spring of 2019, which now exceeds five cumulative tilled native sod acres while under the 2018 Farm Bill.
 Since the insured exceeded the five cumulative native sod acres, the four acres tilled under the 2014 Farm Bill are reported on an acreage line with program indicator code of "NS" while the two native sod acres tilled under the 2018 Farm Bill are reported on a separate acreage line with a program indicator code of "N8" and a breakout year of "2019."

-- (3) If the AIP incorrectly reports the program indicator code of "DM," PASS will notify the AIP of the error and will not accept the record until the correct program indicator code of "NS" or "N8" is reported. - (4) If native sod acreage is tilled after December 20, 2018, and the native sod program indicator code of "NS" was reported for the 2019 CY, the AIP may update the 2019 native sod program indicator code to "N8" with a breakout year of "2019" during the 2020 CY, when the 2020 CY AR shows that the native sod acreage was tilled in 2019.
+(3) If the AIP incorrectly reports the program indicator code of "DM," PASS will notify the AIP of the error and will not accept the record until the correct program indicator code of "NS" or "N8" is reported.